rlphillips/rlphillips.github.io/_posts/2020-07-06-space-launch-data-exploration.md

 # Exploring the country data

- We'll aggregate the data we have with the agg function, which is more flexible than .count(), or .sum(), and allows us to specify what to do with each column: Nation has the country the individual payload belongs to,
+We'll aggregate the data we have with the agg function, which is more flexible than .count(), or .sum(), and allows us to specify what to do with each column: Nation has the country the individual payload belongs to.

-With that we can begin answering some questions, such as how many nations put payloads in space each year, how many countries have launch capabilities, and how many payloads are being put in space with each launch.
+With that we can begin answering some questions, such as how many nations put payloads in space each year, how many countries have launch capabilities, and how many payloads are placed into space with each launch.